edgexfoundry/device-sdk-c/README.md

 `docker run --rm -e "UID=`id -u`" -e "GID=`id -g`" -v $PWD/results:/edgex-c-sdk/results device-sdk-c-builder`

 This will generate the sdk files in a results directory at the root of this project.

+Alternatively, you can build a docker image which can be used to build device services in, with the following command:

+`docker build -t edgex-csdk-base:1.1.0 -f scripts/Dockerfile.alpine-3.9-base .`

+You can then write a Dockerfile for your service that begins `FROM edgex-csdk-base:1.0.0`